-The classic tailored style uniform was dark blue, consisting of a red-lined jacket and the option of either a skirt or flared trousers, designed to ‘represent forward thinking in fashion’.
-The white blouse was worn with silk scarves, with a dark blue leather shoulder bag and matching belt all bearing the new British Airways logo.
-A lightweight PVC overcoat complimented the look, but it was the small-brimmed hats that added more than a touch of class and British style.
+The classic tailored style uniform was dark blue, consisting of a red-lined jacket and a skirt or flared trousers, designed to ‘represent forward-thinking in fashion’.
+The white blouse was worn with silk scarves, with a dark blue leather shoulder bag and matching belt, all bearing the new British Airways logo.
+A lightweight PVC overcoat complimented the look, but the small-brimmed hats added more than a touch of class and British style.

-While the Weatherall uniform was perceived by some as being ‘business-like, attractive yet efficient and butch’ it was the beginning of the establishment to the public and the aviation industry of the new British Airways brand image.
+While some perceived the Weatherall uniform as ‘business-like, attractive yet efficient and butch’, it was the beginning of the establishment of the new British Airways brand image to the public and the aviation industry.

 British Airways 1985 – 1993

 Frenchman Roland Klein, who had trained in Paris with Christian Dior and Karl Lagerfeld before opening his own label store in 1979, was the creator of the next uniform, unveiled in 1985.

 Klein intended to create an ‘updated timelessness’ into his new outfits after deeming the Weatherall uniform ‘too tight, structured and stiff.’
 His vision was to use the best elements of a British wardrobe, including classic British garments that the rest of the world had always admired and copied, all with a touch of French chic.

 Designed to convey a less formal and more welcoming image to complement the airline’s new campaign to ‘put the customer first.’
 It was the first time a range of uniforms was designed for all staff, including Cabin Crew, Ground Crew, Engineering and Technical Handling Staff, linking the whole airline together under a shared corporate style.